mondbr/pands-weekly-tasks/README.md

 Newton method is that for any number N, the square root is 0.5 * (X + N / X).

+I have created my own function *sqrt(x)*.
+First I needed to check if the number is positive, as the assumption of this method is that the number must be positive.
+I used *if* statement and *abs()* module to get the positive floating number from the user input.

+In the function, variable *guess*  is defined as an initial guess that first iteration equals to the number we want to root.
+Variable *x* was the user input.
+Next, in the *while* loop we are checking next guess which is the Newton method 0.5 * (X + N / X).
+I am using *if* statement to get the closest value of the difference between iterations.
+It is updating current guess to be the value of the next guess until the difference between them is small (less than 0,001).
+Then loop stops and returns the square root number rounded to the first decimal place.

 The program is called: